Everything You Need To Know About Volatile Organic Compounds (VOCs)

 - They can cause inflammation of the lung tissue.

 - They can increase the risk of respiratory infection.

 Another option is electrostatic air purifiers.
 They capture solid particles and liquid droplets with an electrically charged screen or panel.
 However, electrostatic air filters cannot remove Volatile Organic Compounds.
 They are only effective at ridding your home of dander, dust, and mold.

 A final option on the market is Photochemical Oxidation (PCO) air filtration systems.
 They work by using UV-C light to “clean” the indoor air of pollutants.
 There is just one problem: they require prolonged exposure to UV-C light to break down pollutants slowly over time.
 For this reason, they are an inefficient way to quickly rid your home of VOCs.
 UV-C light has another drawback — it produces ozone.

 How To Choose A Quality Air Purifier For VOCs

 Knowing air purifiers can remove VOCs and improve indoor air quality is one thing.
 Choosing the right model to fit your needs is another.
 There are a lot of choices for air purification systems.
 Some are designed to target air quality at room level, while others are whole-house filtration systems.

-Filtering Volatile Organic Compounds from your home requires more than an air purifier with a HEPA filter.
-You must choose one that uses an activated carbon filter like the mod.
+Filtering Volatile Organic Compounds from your home requires an air purifier with activated carbon.
+You must choose one that uses an activated carbon filter like the Mod+.

-Neither the mod nor the OV200 uses ionizers, so you can breathe easy knowing they are not releasing harmful byproducts that will further pollute your indoor air quality.
+The mod nor the doesn't use ionizers, so you can breathe easy knowing they are not releasing harmful byproducts that will further pollute your indoor air quality.

 How Do Carbon Filters Improve Indoor Air Quality?